pawandai/SaaS_Task_Manager/README.md

 ## State management

 For state management, I preferred `zustand` for this specific project.
 Other libraries like `redux` can also be used.
 The main reason I used `zustand` is that it has less boilerplate code and easy to setup which is perfect for small project like this.

+## Server actions

+Server actions are basically functions that run on the server side.
+We use `use server` directive to mark a component as a server component.
+The biggest advantage is that component comes pre-rendered from the server which reduces the rendering time and improves the performance of the application.